 Enrollment in all teacher education programs follows the guidelines for "Admission to Teacher Education Programs" found in this catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

 This program is designed to develop, enhance, and extend the content knowledge and professional competencies of secondary mathematics teachers.
-Completion of this Master of Science program does not lead to New York State initial teaching certification.

-1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 2.5 (4.0 scale) in all undergraduate mathematics courses.
+1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale) in all undergraduate mathematics courses.

 In addition, all applicants should review the Admission to a Graduate Program section in this catalog.

 Mathematics Courses (12-15 credit hours)

 MAT 581 MATHEMATICS FOR TEACHERS: PROBABILITY AND STATISTICS

 MAT 631 FOUNDATIONS OF MATHEMATICS